Neonatal Intensive Care Unit (NICU)

 What kind of follow-up care will my baby need?

-If your baby requires special care after discharge, the neonatologist and case managers will arrange appointments for you.
+We arrange for all of our babies to follow-up with a pediatrician of your preference.
+If you baby requires special care after discharge, the neonatologist and case managers will arrange appointments for you.

 Small packages sometimes arrive early, but never at the wrong time.
 This family had to be ready for the unexpected.